asia-codeing/homework-6-weather-dashboard/README.md

-# weather-dashboard
-Weather app that provides current and future weather forecasts in cities.
+# Weather app that provides current and future weather forecasts in cities.

 ## Table of contents
 * [Launch](#Launch)